AMReX-Codes/amrex/Docs/sphinx_documentation/source/LinearSolvers.rst

 ::

-    virtual void setLevelBC (int amrlev, const MultiFab* levelbcdata) = 0;
+    virtual void setLevelBC (int amrlev, const MultiFab* levelbcdata, const MultiFab* robinbc_a,
+                             const MultiFab* robinbc_b,
+                             const MultiFab* robinbc_f) = 0;

-If we want to supply any inhomogeneous Dirichlet or Neumann boundary conditions at the domain boundaries, we must supply those values in ``MultiFab* levelbcdata``, which must have at least one ghost cell.
+If we want to supply an inhomogeneous Dirichlet, inhomogeneous Neumann, or Robin boundary conditions at the domain boundaries, we must supply those values in ``MultiFab* levelbcdata``, which must have at least one ghost cell.
 Note that the argument :cpp:`amrlev` is relative to the solve, not necessarily the full AMR hierarchy; amrlev = 0 refers to the coarsest